lorenzomartino86/todolist/README.md

 [![CircleCI](https://circleci.com/gh/lorenzomartino86/todolist.svg?style=svg)](https://circleci.com/gh/lorenzomartino86/todolist)

 ## TODO List
+A simple online TODO list with a web interface that can be used in all popular web browsers.

 #### Use Cases
 - User can sign in using unique login and password securely (this can be hard coded